-The game of the week in the NFL this week features the Kansas City Chiefs hosting the Houston Texans.
-Kickoff is at 1:00 EST on Sunday, October 13 at Arrowhead Stadium in Kansas City, Missouri.
-A majority of the country will be able to watch the game on CBS.
+A spot in the AFC Championship Game is on the line as the Kansas City Chiefs begin their playoff run by hosting the Houston Texans.
+Game time is at 3:05 EST on Sunday, January 12 at Arrowhead Stadium in Kansas City, Missouri.
+The game will be televised nationally on CBS.

 The Chiefs are currently listed as 9.5-point favorites at home.
 The over/under for the game is set at 50.5 points.
 Click here for the latest betting odds for all four of the NFL’s Divisional Round playoff games.